ebarlas/TrippinOnTubs/README.md

 calculated steps.
 Finally, the effective weight is dampened by a factor from 1.0 to 0 based on the shake progress.

+That final value is added to the camera to produce a shake or vibrate effect.

 # Engine
 The `trippin` physics engine handles the movement and interaction of all objects.
 The footprint of an object is represented with an axis aligned bounding box (AABB)